"This is a place where eternally Fire is applied to the body Teeth are extruded & bones are ground And baked into cakes which are passed around."

 Dark Souls invokes this with the Demon Ruins and Lost Izalith, two demon infested lava levels.

-Affirmed and subverted in Casey And Andy.
+Affirmed and subverted in Casey and Andy.
 Satan's realm Hell is a realm of sulfur, fire, and brimstone.
 But since she's in rebellion against God, she sees no reason to torture souls whose only crime is disobeying God.
 The only souls she tortures are those who have ticked her off personally.
 (Which includes Adolf Hitler, who just ticks a lot of people off for some reason.)

-Averted in Dominic Deegan, where Hell is a rocky wasteland that makes everyone fight amongst themselves for superiority.
+Subverted in Dominic Deegan, where Hell is a rocky wasteland that makes everyone fight amongst themselves for superiority.
 The only torturing is done by the superior guys, under their own will.
 Occasionally, hellfire rains from the sky, which are more like comets, but that's about it.

 Played almost straight in Remember and by extension Avatar Battle Royale, where Hell is almost identical in composition to aforementioned Dungeons & Dragons Hades, except Levistus rules in ABR.

 Saturday Morning Breakfast Cereal plays this on occasion, if it wants to (but is far more prone to Fluffy Cloud Heaven).
 One of the few times it was actually directly seen was 'Atheist Hell'.
 Which looked like this trope, but the torture was far worse: Poorly reasoned proof of Satan's existence, for all eternity.